-- G 3.6.2.3 This is the NTR to fulfil the alternative requirements permitted by clause 7.7.17.9 of the INF NTSN. - G 3.6.2.4 A datum position for measurements is needed for the calculation of clearances to reduce the risk that a collision between vehicles on adjacent tracks or vehicles and infrastructure is not increased by an inappropriate choice.
+- G 3.6.2.3 This is the NTR to fulfil the alternative requirements permitted by clause 7.7.17.9 of the INF NTSN. - G 3.6.2.4 A single datum position for measurements is needed for the calculation of clearances to reduce the risk that a collision occurs between vehicles on adjacent tracks or vehicles and infrastructure by inappropriate choices.